lanl/Trees/README.md

-idz           -- dz                   -- Spacing of cells in the existing fuel data z-dimension before stretching (m) iaa1          -- aa1                  -- Vertical stretching component in existing fuel data infuel        -- 1                    -- Number of fuel types in existing fuel data rhoffile      -- Required if ifuelin=1-- Existing rhof file for read-in fuel data ssfile        -- Required if ifuelin=1-- Existing sizescale file for read-in fuel data moistfile     -- Required if ifuelin=1-- Existing moisture file for read-in fuel data afdfile       -- Required if ifuelin=1-- Existing fueldepth file for read-in fuel data !------------------------------------------------------------------------------------------------- igrass        -- 0                    -- Flag for grass, 0 if no grass, 1 if generalizd grassfile, 2 if ground fuel levels read directly grassconstant -- 5                    -- Exponential constant used to determine the decay of grass mass with tree shading ngrass        -- Required if igrass=1 -- Number of grass species (for multiple fuels) grassfile     -- Required if igrass=2 -- Name of grassfile with the additional information to be read !------------------------------------------------------------------------------------------------- itrees        -- 0                    -- Flag for trees, 0 if no trees, 1 if generalized treefile, 2 if specific treefile w/ locations randomized to fill the domain, 3 if specific treefile w/ random locations using base area to fill the domain ntspecies     -- 1                    -- Number of tree species tfuelbins     -- 1                    -- Number of size bins to distribute canopy fuels (foliage, branches, etc) treefile      -- Required if itrees>0 -- Name of treefile with the additional information to be read istem         -- 0                    -- Adds tree stems and bark to fuel arrays, DO NOT USE!!!! ndatax        -- nx*dx                -- Size of dataset domain in x direction (m) ndatay        -- ny*dx                -- Size of dataset domain in y direction (m) datalocx      -- 0                    -- Bottom left corner x coordinate for where dataset should be placed datalocy      -- 0                    -- Bottom left corner y coordinate for where dataset should be placed tdnx          -- [0,nx*dx]            -- x range of the domain to be populated with trees (m)
+idz           -- dz                   -- Spacing of cells in the existing fuel data z-dimension before stretching (m) iaa1          -- aa1                  -- Vertical stretching component in existing fuel data infuel        -- 1                    -- Number of fuel types in existing fuel data intopofile    -- ‘flat’               -- Name of existing topo file to be read in if using topography rhoffile      -- Required if ifuelin=1-- Existing rhof file for read-in fuel data ssfile        -- Required if ifuelin=1-- Existing sizescale file for read-in fuel data moistfile     -- Required if ifuelin=1-- Existing moisture file for read-in fuel data afdfile       -- Required if ifuelin=1-- Existing fueldepth file for read-in fuel data !------------------------------------------------------------------------------------------------- itrees        -- 0                    -- Flag for trees, 0 if no trees, 1 if generalized treefile, 2 if specific treefile w/ locations randomized to fill the domain, 3 if specific treefile w/ random locations using base area to fill the domain, 7 if using FastFuels csv file ntspecies     -- 1                    -- Number of tree species (correct number not required if itrees=7) iFIA          -- 0                    -- Turn on FIA code reference to database iFIA species  -- 0                    -- Flag to choose specific species instead of species groups (FIA codes below should be group numbers if this = 0) tfuelbins     -- 1                    -- Number of size bins to distribute canopy fuels (foliage, branches, etc) treefile      -- Required if itrees>0 -- Name of treefile with the additional information to be read istem         -- 0                    -- Adds tree stems and bark to fuel arrays, DO NOT USE!!!! ndatax        -- nx*dx                -- Size of dataset domain in x direction (m); recalculated if itrees=7 ndatay        -- ny*dx                -- Size of dataset domain in y direction (m); recalculated if itrees=7 datalocx      -- 0                    -- Bottom left corner x coordinate for where dataset should be placed datalocy      -- 0                    -- Bottom left corner y coordinate for where dataset should be placed tdnx          -- [0,nx*dx]            -- x range of the domain to be populated with trees (m)